syskeyt/ESP32-Base64-Image-Captive-Portal/README.md

 # ESP32-Base64-Image-Captive-Portal
-An easy and reliable way to show images on a captive portal using an ESP32
+A simple and reliable way to show images on a captive portal using an ESP32

 Convert an image to Base64 and put it in HTMLPAGE.h